jstetich/FOCB_OA/README.md

     style="position:absolute;top:10px;right:50px;" />

-Friends of Casco Bay has been monitoring water quality in Casco Bay for nearly thirty years. in 2016, they began collecting continuous data from a monitoring location on Cousins ISland, including data on important acidification parameters.
+Friends of Casco Bay has been monitoring water quality in Casco Bay for nearly thirty years.
+In 2016, they began collecting continuous data from a monitoring location on Cousins Island, including data on important acidification parameters.

 # Statement of Purpose